richgel999/fpng/README.md

 ### Encoding

-Call one of these key C-style functions in the "fpng" namespace:
+Call one of these C-style functions in the "fpng" namespace:

 ```
 namespace fpng {